Mastodon

 Both numbers are publicly available.
 In the US, short interest is reported twice a month by FINRA and aggregated on sites like S3 Partners and Ortex.
 UK short interest above 0.5% of share capital must be disclosed to the FCA and is published on the FCA's daily short positions register.
 So squeeze-vulnerable stocks are not secret information - what is secret is the timing of any catalyst that triggers the squeeze.

 A gamma squeeze is often confused with a short squeeze but is mechanically different.
 It happens when retail traders buy huge volumes of out-of-the-money call options.
-The market makers who sold those calls now have to hedge their exposure by buying the underlying stock.
-The stock price rises, which makes more calls move closer to the money, which forces the market makers to buy more stock, which pushes the price higher.
+The market makers who sold those calls have to hedge by buying the underlying stock, which pushes the price up, which moves more calls closer to the money, which forces more hedging.

-GameStop in January 2021 was a combined short squeeze AND gamma squeeze - both feedback loops running at the same time, which is what made the move so violent.
-The gamma squeeze can amplify a short squeeze enormously because options provide leverage: a small amount of retail capital deployed into call options can force market makers to buy a much larger amount of stock.
+GameStop in January 2021 was both a short squeeze AND a gamma squeeze running at the same time, which is what made the move so violent.

 GameStop, January 2021